Fire

 Fire Prevention and Education

 The best way to fight fires is to prevent them, call your local municipal fire department for further details.
+You can also contact your local municipality to request a fire safety inspection.

 The Importance of Smoke Alarms